mhenke/cfwheels-training/00-c-preparation.md

 #### Windows

 * Download and install [http://dev.mysql.com/downloads/mirror.php?id=401202](http://dev.mysql.com/downloads/mirror.php?id=401202)
+* Remember the password you enter when installing.

 #### Create JSBloggers Database

 Mysql commands can span several lines.
 Do not forget to end your mysql command with a semicolon.
+You may need to usethe "MySQL Command Line" in the start menu if the normal command prompt doesn't work when issuing the following commands.

 In the command prompt type:

 * mysql -u root -p